street food in Delhi

 Shakarkandi is a winter snack made from roasted sweet potatoes – it is very healthy!

 I know you have probably been told not to eat the street food and been warned about Delhi Belly.
 Most visitors arrive believing this.
-But I live here, and I’m telling you, it is a huge misconception.
+But I live here, and it’s a huge misconception.
 Yes, of course you can get sick – there are unhygienic places, but getting sick from street food is the exception, not the norm.

 If this is your first trip to Delhi, read my complete guide and suggested itineraries for first time visitors.